logo svelte /motion v0.5.1

 • Track velocity automatically so springs and transforms stay smooth

-• Can be composed — pass one store into another to build animation chains
+• Can be composed — pass one into another to build animation chains

-• Are SSR-safe — on the server they return static stores with no timers
+• Are SSR-safe — on the server they return static values with no timers

 <script>